Aim Membership General Assembly Officers' Committee Bylaws Representatives guidelines

 - the Secretary General

-These six Officers will be elected from among Members, and will normally be Council members of the Member Institutes.
+These seven Officers will be elected from among Members, and will normally be Council members of the Member Institutes.

 - one member will be elected from the Associate Membership